 police patrol their beats.

-height and fifty feet thick.
+feet in height and fifty feet thick.
 They are built of enormous blocks

 carborundum, and the task of entering the city, seemed, to my escort of

 green warriors, an impossibility.
 The fellows who had been detailed to

-accompany me were of one of the smaller hordes, and therefore did not know me.
+accompany me were of one of the smaller hordes, and therefore did not know

-wall and arms locked, I commanded two more to mount to their
+faces to the wall and arms locked, I commanded two more to mount to their

-shoulders, and a sixth I ordered to climb upon the shoulders of the upper two.
-The
+shoulders, and a sixth I ordered to climb upon the shoulders of the upper

-I clutched the top of the great wall and quietly drew myself
+of the highest I clutched the top of the great wall and quietly drew myself

 to its broad expanse.
 After me I dragged six lengths of leather from an

 equal number of my warriors.
 These lengths we had previously fastened together,

 over the opposite side of the wall toward the avenue below.
 No one was